Llamatik-AI/Llamatik-Docs/content.en/getting-started/installation.md

 title: "Installation"
 weight: 1
 ---

-## Gradle (Kotlin DSL)
+## Gradle dependency

-Add the dependency to the module where you want to use Llamatik:
+Add the library to the module where you want to use Llamatik.

 ```kotlin
 dependencies {